Pitrified/photo-viewer/README.md

 ```

 ##### Controller

-Captures User Input (with bindings/callbacks/events from tkinter widgets in the view), and binds it to action *on the model*.
+Captures user input (with bindings/callbacks/events from tkinter widgets in the view), and binds it to action *on the model*.
 The view is updated by the callbacks registered on the observables.

 ### TODO

 ##### Model

 ##### View

 * button to save selection in selection\_frame, with askdialog that tells you a recap (number of photos and output folder)

 ##### Controller

 ##### General

 * outfolder starts near the other one
 * colors saved as attributes of the class, easier customization at the end

 ### FIXME

 * when untoggling a folder, if the list is scrolled down, you have to manually scroll up
 * when changing pic with 'qe', the list does not scroll